MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Environment-Requirements.md

 ### Tenants

-Workplace Analytics requires an Office 365 tenant with Exchange Online.
+Workplace Analytics requires an Office 365 or Microsoft 365 tenant with Exchange Online.

 ### Workplace Analytics licenses

 [Assign Workplace Analytics licenses](assign-licenses-to-population.md) to the users whose mailboxes you want to analyze.
 This can mean all the employees in your organization or a specific subset.
 To ensure statistical significance and meaningful comparative analysis, companies obtain the most benefit when they deploy Workplace Analytics to the entire company or to a large group of employees.

 >[!Important]
 >Workplace Analytics is not yet supported for users whose mailboxes are in the following geo locations: Brazil, Germany, and Norway.
-For more details about geo locations, see [Moving core data to new Microsoft 365 datacenter geos](https://docs.microsoft.com/microsoft-365/enterprise/moving-data-to-new-datacenter-geos) and [Find the geo location of a mailbox](https://docs.microsoft.com/microsoft-365/enterprise/administering-exchange-online-multi-geo#find-the-geo-location-of-a-mailbox).
+For more details about geo locations, see [Moving core data to new Microsoft 365 data center geos](https://docs.microsoft.com/microsoft-365/enterprise/moving-data-to-new-datacenter-geos) and [Find the geo location of a mailbox](https://docs.microsoft.com/microsoft-365/enterprise/administering-exchange-online-multi-geo#find-the-geo-location-of-a-mailbox).

 ### Pricing